 - Geopolitical and security threat intelligence and risk analysis for global mobility and international operations

 - Support to University stakeholders on mitigations in escalated-risk environments

 Colleen Walsh, International Program Support Specialist

-- Administrative support for the Associate Provost for International Affairs and Operations
+- Administrative support for the Vice Provost for International Affairs and Operations

 - Programmatic support for the Global Safety & Security unit